Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 ### Sentence structure of the SFGPL

+The word order of the SFGPL is SVO, but a function word that determines the structure of the sentence is attached to the beginning of the sentence.
-The sentence structure of the SFGPL is strictly defined by proper words.
+Also, the sentence structure of the SFGPL is strictly defined by proper words.
 The following table shows the sentence structures that can be expressed in the SFGPL.
 The details of how to use them are described in [Sentence Pattern](#2-sentence-pattern).